 “My Monster Boyfriend” edited by C. Spike Trotman is a collection of short graphic erotic stories.
 Each story is centred around the theme of a male object of desire being some kind of monster ranging from gargoyle to satyr to shapeshifter and, of course, even to vampire.
 There are some high profile contributors to this book including the artist behind Oglaf and the artist behind the wonderful Less than Epic Adventures of TJ and Amal.
 Every story has diverse characters and unique settings, especially the vampire story, the shapeshifter story, the harpy story and the story with the dark, shapeless creature.

-Before we go any further, I would like to make a note that graphic novel pornography is really my medium of choice (next being erotic literature).
+Before we go any further, I would like to make a note that graphic novel erotica is really my medium of choice (next being erotic literature).
 I enjoy the art and I enjoy the frame-by-frame format that allows you to both be guided and use your imagination.

 First, on the art quality of “My Monster Boyfriend”.
 There is no doubt, the art throughout this volume is beautiful.
 There were only one or two out of the ten that didn’t grab me and I overall, I was very impressed.
 Next, the sex.
 Every story in this collection is a celebration of sex positivity, enthusiastic consent and showcases characters of diverse race, gender, body type and sexuality.
 There were 4 male/female stories, 4 male/male stories, one male/gender diverse story and one male/agender story.
 These stories definitely demonstrate that there is more than one way to have sex and that it is critical that both partners are not just willing but eager.
 I think it’s important to note that not everyone will be into every single story in this book.
 Whatever genders involved, the sex depicted is graphic and as much as some people may not be into heterosexual penetrative sex, others may not be into the other kinds of sex depicted.
 Although I appreciate that this anthology is called “My Monster Boyfriend” for a reason, I did feel a bit as though female/female or female/trans sex was missing from this collection.